Skip to content

 At this point, Emily had a look for themes and templates that she felt might suit me and my business.
 I don’t need e-commerce, or a course booking system.
 I don’t need any fancy bells and whistles, or an extensive portfolio section for glossy pictures.

 Using a selection of example pages, we both found we were drawn to blue ones, which we tried to fight against, as ‘blue = HD Words’ was firmly fixed in our heads by that point.
-However, the ones we liked best were, all, blue.
+However, the ones we liked best were, without fail, blue.

 We had a second meeting, where she introduced me to her choices, and explained the differences, as well as discussing the shape that the site could take.
 The way websites are looking these days is a few long pages rather than lots of small ones, so my site can be considerably streamlined, which will be nice.